ARTPLAY TEACHING ARTISTS

 Sunny Davenport is a native of Birmingham, attended Birmingham schools, and received a Bachelor of Music in Music Therapy from the University of Alabama.
 She completed her clinical internship at HEALSOUTH Lakeshore Rehabilitation Hospital and became a nationally board-certified music therapist in 1998.
 She is experienced in providing music therapy to people with a wide range of neurological, physical, and emotional disorders.
 Sunny pioneered the Music Therapy Department at UAB Medical Center and guided its development and growth from 1999 to 2011.
 In 2012, she started Music Therapy of Alabama, LLC.

 Sunny’s passion is teaching music (piano, guitar and voice) and providing music therapy to children and young adults with special needs.
 She is an instructor for Dance Trance, a national dance fitness program.
 Sunny is married to Peter Davenport.
-They have one son, Isaac, two years old.
+They have two sons.

 Susan holds an MFA in theatre from the University of Alabama and has served Jacksonville State University with emphasis in directing and performance.
 She has published with “Southern Theatre”, adjudicated for the Kennedy Center Association for College Theatre, and presented intensives such as “Creative Culture—Developing “Th BURNING” and “The Real Method with Anna Strasberg.